Roger Federer stunned by Grigor Dimitrov at US Open

 This was not vintage Fed on Tuesday night.
 He looked off balance, misfiring on his shots and spraying errors.
 And Federer had an injury concern of his own.

-Federer said the trouble started Tuesday afternoon.
+Federer said the trouble in the back and neck area started Tuesday afternoon.

 "I was able to play," he said.
 "It's OK.
 It's how it goes.
 I tried my best.
 By far not too bad to give up or anything.
 Grigor was able to put me away.
 I fought with what I had.
 That's it.
 So it's OK."